Do I Need Personal Injury Protection

 How Does PIP Insurance Work?

 Do I need personal injury protection on car insurance?
 This can be added to your commercial auto insurance plan.
-No matter who was at blame for the car accident, this type of insurance, known as “no-fault insurance,” covers medical costs (MedPay) after it has occurred.
+No matter who was at fault for the car accident, this type of insurance, known as “no-fault insurance,” covers medical costs (MedPay) after it has occurred.

 It can be a very significant increase to your auto insurance coverage and is also known as bodily injury liability insurance.